1.8 Replacing hope with fight

 “Despair is not me.
 I do not choose for the world to be the way it is.
 If I were the Creator, hope would be real and love would be winning.
 That’s who I am.
 That person.”

-Sometimes people call us names, those of us who believe that extinction is coming.
+Sometimes people call us names, those of us who believe that collapse is coming followed by the very real possibility of extinction.
 I used to call myself those names, but not anymore.
 I never think of myself as a pessimist, a cynic, or a naysayer, even though I have such a dark view of the future…

 I’m not a nihilist—I’m a fighter.